n8n-io/n8n-docs/docs/doc2/api integration/api integration.md

 ### What is API integration?
 API integration refers to a process of connecting two or more applications via APIs to "talk" to each other.
 The applications can perform a common function or exchange information to ensure data integrity.

-To access the hole API menu click [here](https://doc2api.cloudintegration.eu/docs)
+To access the hole Polydocs API menu click [here](https://doc2api.cloudintegration.eu/docs)

 ## API Calls